 - Skin lesions around the ear

-These symptoms are non-specific and can indicate various causes of ear problem including other parasite infections, skin allergies and bacterial infection.
-It’s best to rule out other conditions by asking for a vet’s opinion before attempting treatment.
+These symptoms are non-specific and can indicate various causes of ear problem including other parasite infections, skin allergies, and bacterial infection.
+It’s best to rule out other conditions by asking for a vet’s opinion before attempting any mite treatment for cats.

 What causes ear mites in cats?